Hurricane Smith (1992 film)

 Hurricane Smith (also known as Dead on Delivery) is a 1992 Australian action film directed by Colin Budds and starring Carl Weathers as an American oil field worker named Billy 'Hurricane' Smith who travels to Australia on a quest to rescue his sister, where he gets mixed up with drug smugglers.
-It was filmed in Brisbane and the Gold Coast and at Warner Roadshow Movie World Studios (now Village Roadshow Studios) in Queensland, Australia.
+It was the final theatrical production in which Stanley O'Toole served as film producer before his death on June 12, 2004.

 Plot

-Billy "Hurricane" Smith (Carl Weathers) is a construction worker in Marshall, Texas.
+Billy 'Hurricane' Smith (Carl Weathers) is a construction worker in Marshall, Texas.
 Mourning his mother's death, Billy goes to Australia to find his missing sister.
 His search leads him to a pimp, Shanks (David Argue), and one of his hookers, Julie (Cassandra Delaney), who both knew Billy's sister.

 Billy is tortured by his sister's former employer, crime boss Charlie Dowd (Jurgen Prochnow), who's secretly waging a turf war against his partner Howard Fenton (Tony Bonner), and Billy is not about to leave town without finding his sister—and then Billy discovers that his sister was murdered by Charlie.

 Not only does Shanks endure a savage beating to help Billy, but Shanks is also killed when they storm Charlie's mansion in search of the now-kidnapped Julie.

 Ever busy Charlie has already blown up Howard in an explosion which almost killed Billy, and has murdered his own girlfriend just to eliminate loose ends.
 With the SWAT team called in, Charlie uses Julie as a shield after his men are wiped out.

 Charlie commandeers a chopper.
 Climbing onto the bottom of the chopper, which flies over a part of the ocean, Billy throws Charlie into the water below, where Charlie is killed by a swarm of sharks—the same way Charlie killed Billy's sister.

 Billy is now free to make plans to bring Julie stateside, where they won't run into any of her former customers.